SandeepLakka/fimdb/README.md

 ## How to run:

-Run the following to install dependencies( for the first time )
+For the first time, Run the following to install dependencies
 ### `npm i`

-Run the following to run application
+Run the following to start application
 ### `npm start`

 Open http://localhost:3000 to view the output in the browser.